mstocco/mariostoc.co/content/traininglog/20200906-ironman2021-51weeksout.md

 I feel  like I slept better last night and I had a good day at work.
 In fact, I wish I could have a day like today _every day_.
 Yesterday's smoke cleared and the weather couldn't have been better.
 25&#8451; and sunny and it felt like Maui in December.

-The stipulation for the ride was _"fun"_; which rhymes with _"Munn"_ except Prospect Lake Road was much more fun option.
+The stipulation for the ride was _"fun"_; which rhymes with _"Munn"_ except Prospect Lake Road was the much better option.
 The first few pedal strokes on the bike felt laboured but I soon found a groove and the ride ended up feeling good to great overall.
-Coming down Hampton Rooad, I got out of my shoes and nailed a dismount in the driveway.
+Coming down Hampton Road, I got out of my shoes and nailed a dismount in the driveway.

 <!---->
 Off the bike, I went right into my Nikes, stuffed the bike in the garage and headed off to Lochside Trail toward Quadra Street.
 I didn't feel much of the typical jelly legs coming off the bike but I certainly _did_ feel yesterday's run.
-That feeling of fatigue was greatest at the top of the Switch Bridge didn't subside until the last 5 minutes; where things went from sucking to magically feeling strong.
+That feeling of fatigue was greatest at the top of the Switch Bridge and didn't subside until the last 5 minutes; things went from sucking pretty bad to actually feeling strong.

 I suprised myself with a **5:30/km** average pace.